isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 The query executed by the __HeadlessServerConnector__ returns a __QueryResponseDocument__.
 The __HeadlessDAMContentHubAdapter__ access the result via __queryResponseDocument.getData().getContent().getContent()__ and converts the __CMTeaseableDocument__ into a Content Hub item.

+## Conclusion

+We've demonstrated how the Headless Server can be used to access assets and shown how these assets can be accessed through the Content Hub in the CoreMedia Studio.

+We've shown how the Headless Server requests can be implemented via Spring rest templates.
+If you have to build more complex GraphQL queries for the Headless Server it's worth to try the https://www.apollographql.com/ framework which is the industry-standard GraphQL implementation, providing the data graph layer that connects modern apps to the cloud.